-The Advisory Planning Commissions (APCs) were established to make recommendations to the Land Use Committee (LUC) on land use planning matters referred to them related to Part 14 of the Local Government Act (LGA).
-Staff recommend referring proposed Bylaw No. 4615 to the Shirley-Jordan River APC.
+The Advisory Planning Commissions (APCs) were established to make recommendations to the Land Use Committee on land use planning matters referred to them related to Part 14 of the Local Government Act (LGA).
+The Shirley-Jordan River APC considered the application at its meeting on July 9, 2024.